jgrittonbell/YourHealthJournal/DesignDocuments/userStories.md

 ---

 ## Data Analysis & Insights
-#### Compare My Meals to My Glucose Levels *
+#### Compare My Meals to My Glucose Levels
 _As a user, I want to see how my food intake affects my glucose levels so that I can make informed dietary choices._

-#### Filter My Logged Meals by Date Range
+#### Filter My Logged Food by Macronutrients *
-_As a user, I want to filter my meal logs by date range so that I can analyze my eating habits over time._
+_As a user, I want to filter my food logs by macronutrients percentages so that I can analyze my eating habits over time._

-#### View Nutritional Summary for a Day
+#### Set and View Goals for Daily Calorie Intake*
-_As a user, I want to see a daily summary of my total calories, carbs, protein, and fat intake so that I can track my nutrition goals._
+_As a user, I want to see a summary of my total calorie intake so that I can track my nutrition goals._

-#### Receive Nutritional Recommendations (Future Feature)
+#### View Night Time Glucose Patterns
+_As a user, I want to view my nighttime glucose patterns to help identify overnight dips or spikes._

+#### View Percentage of Time in Range For My Glucose Levels *
-_As a user, I want to receive nutritional suggestions based on my past glucose responses so that I can maintain better blood sugar control._
+_As a user, I want to view the amount of time my glucose levels are within certain ranges._

 ---